aaiieeiioo/tuxsa-introtorobot/README.md

 # Introduction to ROS -- Basic Examples

 This repository contains **basic ROS (Robot Operating System) code** to help beginners get started with ROS concepts such as nodes, topics, and packages.

-The code is intended as an introduction for students learning ROS for the first time.
+The code is intended as an introduction for students learning **ROS 2** for the first time, and is used in the online course I taught on **Robotics and Robot Operating Systems** at [TUXSA](https://www.skilllane.com/courses/tuxsa-Robotics-and-Robot-Operating-Systems).
 The examples are tested on **ROS 2 Humble**.

 👉 It is recommended to run these examples using Docker: